Venryx/switch-resources/NXBT.md

 14) Connect any other desired controllers.
 (I was only able to connect 1 joycon; any more and the simulated controller disconnects as soon as you leave the change-grip-order page.)
 15) Wait ~8 seconds, then press A to close the page. (the wait seems to improve the connection's chance of persisting)
 16) If the simulated controller disconnects, open the change-grip-order page and try again. (success rate was ~50% for me, with the waiting)
 17) Done!
 With the NXBT terminal focused (ie. last thing clicked on), pressing keys on your keyboard should trigger button presses on your switch.
-If your simulated controller's connection persist to this point, it should continue to work even when launching games.
+If your simulated controller's connection persists to this point, it should continue to work even in games.
 (I tested it in Smash Bros Ultimate, plenty of times, without any disconnects.)